paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####1.
 Extracting HOG features from the training images.

-The code for this step is contained in lines # through # of the file called `tracking.py`.
+The code for this step is contained in the function `get_hog_features` in the file called `tracking.py`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: